OptimalBits/ground/Readme.md

 	/products/bar
 	/about

 Note that the second parameter in the *get* function is a node selector.
 This parameter is optional (defaulting to 'body'), and it is used by the render function to place the content, as well as used by the framework internally to provide some smart features.

-Also Note that the framework is taking care of the asynchronicity between calls, for example, the render function will fetch a template from the server, but the user does not need to wait for it before calling the next *get* functions.
+Also note that the framework is taking care of the asynchronicity between calls, for example, the render function will fetch a template from the server, but the user does not need to wait for it before calling the next *get* functions.
 This is achieved by using promises internally.
 Sometimes it is needed to do something after the function has finished, so render accepts a callback function for this means:

 	req.render('/templates/products.jade', function(done){
 	  // Do something asynchronous...